Fran6nd/c_geometry/README.md

 <br>
 The idea is to help managing lines, segments, triangles, intersections, collisions...
 The final goal is to help the making of 2D games by helping about collision detection, raycasting...
 <br>
 There is a demo based on the SDL2 lib.
 Run `make demo` to try it out.
+It will show you how the lib can find intersections between segments.
 <br>
 For now it shows how we can perform raycasts and other things with the lib.
 <br>
 ## #TODO
 * Improve tests :)
 * Make more demos.
+We need demos of triangles capabilities and when it will work, we need a demo of ray reflecting on surfaces.
 * Get angle between segs/lines if intersections.
 * Use triangles to create a polygon object by intersecting triangles.
+* Add a `ray` struct defines by a `vector` as origin and a `float` "theta" or another `vector` as a direction.

 ## Questions
 Feel free to answer :)